Separation Anxiety

 Days 5 & 6

 Great improvements have come!
-Although day five wasn't particularly better than day four, day six has been vastly superior - I'm talking big steps.
-First, I went to Burt to collect some shopping.
-Taking my time, in order to not feel rushed by his nibs (the whole point of this training), I sauntered in and out, and got a bit carried away, organizing the workshop.
-There was no howling, at all.
-I came in for a short while, then decided to take my archery gear for a short session in the garden.
-It's been a while since I had any archery time, so I stunk, at the beginning.
-Forgetting about Byron's training, I got right into it, and, while there was a bit of howling in the first five minutes, it stopped, never to return, and I had myself a good hour in the garden.
-An hour!
-This hasn't happened since the day Byron came along.
-I'm thrilled!
+Although day five wasn't particularly better than day four, day six has been so much better - I'm talking big steps.
+First, dad went to Burt to collect some shopping.
+He took his time and sauntered in and out, then he got a bit carried away, organizing the workshop.
+I didn't howl at all!
+When he came in for a short while, I was very happy, but I didn't make it too obvious.
+Then. dad decided to take his archery gear for a short session in the garden.
+It's been a while since he had any archery time, so he stunk at it, but he seemed to be having fun and it seemed to distract him from the real reason he went out.
+I did howl a little bit, just for the first few minutes, but then I contained myself and let him get on with his stick-throwing game for a whole hour.
+I'm such a good boy!
+This hasn't happened since the day I came along, because I've been so incredibly clingy, so I think he was thrilled.

 IMPORTANT:

-If you are facing this issue, don't make a fuss of leaving and returning, because this tells your dog that something significant is happening, heightening anxiety (since he doesn't know what it is).
-Just casually come and go, as you would hope to be able to do, and when he greets you, only pay minimal attention to him, as though you were just in the other room.
-Only give him attention once he's completely calm, so he doesn't associate high levels of excitement or anxiety with reward.
-If he gets the idea that howling and scratching the door is why you came back or why you gave him love, you'll be reinforcing that behavior.
+If you are facing this issue, don't make a fuss of leaving and returning, because this tells us that something big is happening, which makes us really anxious (because we never know what it is).
+It's better if you just casually come and go, as you would hope to be able to do, and when we greet you, only pay minimal attention to us, as though you were just in the other room.
+Only give us attention once we're completely calm, so we don't associate high levels of excitement or anxiety with reward.
+If we get the idea that howling and scratching the door is why you came back or why you gave us a treat and some rubs, we'll be doing more of that sort of thing in the future (because we really love treats and love)!

-Dogs can get used to a lot of things, but they need to be exposed to them, in order to do so.
-Once a suitable period of time has passed, the new situation is just normality, and normal behavior often returns.
-If you've had this problem with your dog, leave a comment and tell me how your training went. :)
+Us dogs can get used to a lot of things, but we need to be exposed to them, in order to do so.
+Once a suitable period of time has passed, the new situation is just normality, and normal behavior usually returns.
+If you've had this problem with your dog, leave a comment and tell us how your training went. :)

 Stay Up To Date